MohamedAmineBoufares/restaurant-api/README.md

 ## Technologies

-Project is created with:
+The project is created with:

 - Nest.js _(9.0.0)_
 - Node.js _(18.14.0)_
-- npm _(9.4.1)_
+- NPM _(9.4.1)_

 Used database:

-- Mongodb Atlas
+- MongoDB Atlas

 ## Setup

-To run this project, install it locally using npm:
+To run this project, install it locally using NPM:

 ```bash
 # install dependencies